spine/spine.site/app/views/mobile_docs/example2.md

     public
     slug.json

-The `app` directory is where all the application's logic lives, such as it's models and controllers.
+The `app` directory is where all the application's logic lives, such as its models and controllers.
 The `public` directory is just full of static assets, and is where our application will ultimately be compiled to.
 It's the `public` directory that gets served up as our mobile application.

 Our new application also has some local dependencies (specified in `package.json`), let's go ahead an install those now: